bbauska/meta-html-css-in-depth/readme.md

 It is important to note that sections should contain heading elements to semantically describe the section.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 14. descriptive section elements - describes web page (09) ~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="/images/image014.png"
-  width="40%"
+  width="50%"
   alt="Descriptive section elements - describes web page." />
 </p>
 <!-- ![](images/image014.png){width="4.0in" height="1.9722222222222223in"} -->

-It is also possible to use section elements to describe different sections of your webpage, the section element doesn't require the article element.\
+It is also possible to use section elements to describe different sections of your webpage, the section element doesn't require the article element.

 It all depends on how you want to semantically describe your page.

 And now you know how to semantically describe the contents of a web